eleven-am/graft/docs/API.md

 - Registers a callback for workflow failures
 - Handler receives error details and partial state
 - Multiple handlers can be registered

+**PauseWorkflow(ctx context.Context, workflowID string) error**
+- Pauses execution of a running workflow
+- Workflow can be resumed later with ResumeWorkflow
+- Returns error if workflow not found or not running

+**ResumeWorkflow(ctx context.Context, workflowID string) error**
+- Resumes execution of a paused workflow
+- Workflow continues from where it was paused
+- Returns error if workflow not found or not paused

+**StopWorkflow(ctx context.Context, workflowID string) error**
+- Terminates a running or paused workflow
+- Workflow is marked as cancelled and cannot be resumed
+- Returns error if workflow not found

 ### Node Interface